 Flows SW into Fraser W of Tête Jaune Cache

-The MacDonalds met Spittal in 1907, while they were on their way west through the Yellowhead Pass to look for land in British Columbia.
+Ervin and Angus MacDonalds met Spittal in 1907, while they were on their way west through the Yellowhead Pass to look for land in British Columbia.
 They ran into Spittal and “two young Irishmen name of Monohan” while rafting across the MacLeod River.
-“Spittal had got this Irish company to grubstake him, as he had told them some tales about hitting good placer claims on a big creek about 10 or 12 miles west of Tête Jaune Cache,” Ervin said.
+“Spittal had got this Irish company to grubstake him, as he had told them some tales about hitting good placer claims on a big creek about 10 or 12 miles west of Tête Jaune Cache,” according to Ervin.
 The MacDonalds accompanied the prospectors to Spittal’s creek.
 For three days, nobody could find any color.
 “Finally Spittal got worked up about it, and lost his temper and says, ‘Darn it, there ought to be gold here because I put it here!’
-This blew the prospecting party all to hell,” MacDonald said.
+This blew the prospecting party all to hell.”

 The MacDonalds went on to settle in the Cariboo.
 “Two years later we heard of Spittal,” said Angus.
 “Some Indians came into the 70 Mile House with a story about white men starving up in the Clearwater country, and the police came through our ranch to look for them.
 Apparently Spittal had got hold of some ore samples and showed them to people claiming they were from a mine he had found up there.
 They paid him money to take them to it in the fall and got snowed in.
 The only thing that saved them from starvation was shooting one of their horses.”